 Driving Reward And Recognition In The Workplace

-People are a vital part of any organisation and for them to work at their best, they need to be happy.
+People are a vital part of any organisation; to work at their best, they need to be happy.

-There are many aspects which make up the happiness of a person in the workplace including career opportunities, salary/ earning potential and reward and recognition.
+The happiness of a person in the workplace includes many aspects, including career opportunities, salary/ earning potential, and reward and recognition.

-In order to stay ahead in an ever-increasing market, adopting comprehensive systems of recognition and appreciation to engage and retain top talent is a must, and the numbers don’t lie.
+Adopting comprehensive systems of recognition and appreciation to engage and retain top talent is a must to stay ahead in an ever-increasing market, and the numbers don’t lie.

-• According to Gallup, 65 per cent of surveyed employees reported that they received no recognition over the last 12 months for their work.
-In the same report, 89 per cent of employers feel that most employees leave their companies to earn more money.
-But, most workers who leave their jobs cite a lack of employee recognition as a major concern.
+• According to Gallup, 65 percent of surveyed employees reported that they received no recognition for their work over the last 12 months.
+In the same report, 89 percent of employers feel that most employees leave their companies to earn more money.
+However, most workers who leave their jobs cite a lack of employee recognition as a significant concern.

 When people think of rewards, they automatically think of financial rewards.
-These are certainly important for employees however, money alone is not enough.
-Intangible rewards like recognition from peers and leaders are important and memorable for people too, making them, sometimes, more significant than financial rewards.
+These are undoubtedly important for employees.
+However, money alone is not enough.
+Intangible rewards like recognition from peers and leaders are meaningful and memorable for people, too, making them, sometimes, more significant than financial rewards.

 Recognition